yaymukund/yaymukund.github.io/source/_posts/2014-04-21-emberjs-sessions-without-injections.markdown

 - A `/login` route that calls `POST /session`.
 - Load the `user` object through a `<meta>` tag if one exists.

-## What are my options?
+## What are the options?

 I first looked through some existing examples and libraries.
 Most of them use the [injections API](injections-api) to expose the session object.
-There are only a few points in my app that interact with the session, so the injections seem like overkill.
+There are only a few points in my app that interact with the session, so injections seemed like overkill.

 [injections-api]: http://emberjs.com/api/classes/Ember.Application.html#method_inject